Concluding my short adventure across Northern Europe.

 With the arrival of daylight, I head south in the direction of the neighbouring island of Gamla Stan, the oldest part of the city.
 The contrast with Norrmalm couldn’t be any starker.
 Here an irregular and uneven series of medieval cobbled streets can be found weaving their way behind the Baroque formality of the Royal Palace, the nearby parliament buildings and an unimposing cathedral.

 Norrmalm, on the other hand, is dominated by more recent interventions.
 The large Åhléns department store, opened in 1964, occupies an entire block close to Sergels Torg, a sunken plaza with the brutalist Kulturhuset to one side, currently in the process of being gutted.
 But its the modernist Hötorget buildings that dominate this district.
-Five tall office buildings, each sharing the same footprint but differing slightly in their design, look as if they’ve been lifted straight out of Brasília.
+Five tall office buildings, each sharing the same footprint but differing slightly in their design, they appear to have been lifted straight out of Brasília.

-I awake as the daylight is fading, and worried that I may have wasted the entire day.
-Fortunately, the ABBA Museum is open until 8pm and only 15 minutes away should I catch the number 7 tram from T-Centralen to Gröna Lund.
+Waking up as daylight is fading, I’m worried I may have just wasted an entire day.
+Fortunately, the ABBA Museum is open until 8pm, and only 15 minutes away should I catch the number 7 tram from T-Centralen to Gröna Lund.